robinbb/blog/src/hugo/content/about/_index.md

 # > Email address
 # > [Yes, Send Me The Checklist!]

+# Why me over the competition:
+# 1. Be memorable
+#    - Use new language
+#    - doucheboss
+# 2. Be bold (values, what I stand for)
+#     - What am I against?
+#     - What pisses me off in the industry?
+# 3. Narrow focus
+#   - tech startups
 ---

 This is Robin Bate Boerop's blog about software development.